Volunteer Program Assessment (VPA, pronounced vee-pah):

 - The Power of Yet is a school-based youth development program intended to introduce elementary-grade students to concepts of growth mindset, self-leadership, resilience and self-talk to promote healthy coping strategies to persist in tasks toward more positive educational outcomes.

-For more information, please see this recent publication in the Journal of Youth Development.
+For more information, please see this publication in the Journal of Youth Development.